9 min read

 • They still produce more carbon than plug-in hybrids or fully electric vehicles.

-• More expensive than comparable ICE vehicles.
+• More expensive than comparable combustion vehicles.

 Plug-in hybrid electric vehicles (PHEVs)